SEASON PLAY REQUIREMENTS

 Uncapped divisions will have a structure designed to obtain a winner, but their primary objective will be to provide all teams with games at or close to their competitive level.

 For a team intending to play at US Quadball Cup in either the Club Competitive Division or College Division One, there are specific season play requirements that must be met in addition to registering the team and its players.
-The deadline for these requirements is DATE.
+The deadline for these requirements is March 21, 2027 for all teams.

 PRE-USQ NATIONAL QUALIFIERS